sayalaruano/100DaysOfMLCode/Notes/NotesDay1.md

 The model is fitted with training data, and it is used to predict the y values of the validation feature matrix.
 Then, the predicted y values (probabilities) are compared with the actual y values.

-**Multiple comparisons problem:** just by chance one model can be lucky and obtain good predictions because all of them are probabilistic.
+**Multiple comparisons problem (MCP):** just by chance one model can be lucky and obtain good predictions because all of them are probabilistic.

 The test set can help to avoid the MCP.
 Obtention of the best model is done with the training and validation datasets, while the test dataset is used for assuring that the proposed best model is the best.